kamranasif506/School-Library/README.md

 ### Key Features <a name="key-features"></a>

-- Class Persorn Class
+- Created Persorn Class
-- Class student Class and inherits from Person class
+- Created student Class and inherits from Person class
-- Class teacher Class and inherits from Person class
+- Created teacher Class and inherits from Person class